-Ground-mounted solar panels shall be installed close to the ground and according to the City of San Diego zoning setback requirements and in compliance with Santaluz Interior Yard Expansion guideline 2.6 measures may be required.
-These may include positioning trees, bushes or patio walls, in a manner that does not unreasonably hinder the system's efficiency.
+Ground-mounted solar panels shall be installed close to the ground and according to the City of San Diego zoning setback requirements and in compliance with Santaluz Interior Yard Expansion guideline 2.6.

 In deciding where to locate the solar panels, the system designer should consider available options and make an effort to minimize the off-site view of the panels and supporting structures.